Which Authority Grain Free Dry Recipes Get

-Authority Grain Free Dry Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Authority Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Authority Grain Free product line includes four dry dog foods.
+The Authority Grain Free product line includes the 4 dry dog foods listed below.

-Authority Grain Free Adult Chicken and Potato was selected to represent the other products in the line for this review.
+Authority Grain Free Adult Large Breed was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Deboned chicken, chicken meal, dried peas, dried chickpeas, dried potatoes, flaxseed meal, natural flavor, chicken fat (preserved with mixed tocopherols), dried plain beet pulp, salt, dicalcium phosphate, sodium hexametaphosphate, calcium carbonate, potassium chloride, choline chloride, inulin, dried chicken cartilage (source of glucosamine and chondroitin sulfate), minerals (zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, sodium selenite, calcium iodate), vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, vitamin D3 supplement, folic acid, biotin, vitamin B12 supplement), rosemary extract